 - lifestyle changes to reduce your risk of another blood clot forming

-Your doctor may give you the first dose of an anticoagulant medication while you’re still in the hospital.
+A doctor may give you the first dose of an anticoagulant medication while in the hospital.
 They’ll give you detailed instructions for taking additional doses at home.
 You may have to take the anticoagulant medication for three to six months, sometimes longer.

-Make sure to follow your doctor’s instructions carefully.
-Taking too much of an anticoagulant medication like warfarin can thin the blood too much and lead to bleeding problems.
+Make sure to follow the doctor’s instructions.
+Taking too much anticoagulant medication like warfarin can thin the blood too much and lead to bleeding problems.
 Anticoagulant medications can cause severe bleeding.

 To avoid bleeding problems, you can follow these steps: